Set up a Connection in Basic Mode for Zendesk

 Initiate a Connection in Basic Mode from Zendesk

-It doesn't matter which side you start initiating the Connection from.
-The Exalate UI will remain the same.
+Note: It doesn't matter which side you start initiating the Connection from.
+The Exalate UI remains the same.

 1. Navigate to the Connections tab in the Exalate console.